 - tax status.

-The recommended replacement (or switch) of a variable annuity contracts should consider the following factors to determine the suitability of the transaction:
+Further, the financial advisor recommending replacing or switching a variable annuity should consider the following factors to determine the suitability of the transaction:

 - any surrender charges and/or bonuses received;